Avalanche powered by Wavelink

 On the left side of the Console, use the management tabs to access inventories, profiles, reports, and other properties of your company.
 When you click Tools, the Tools menu provides you with access to the alerts, audit logs, maps, scheduled tasks, and system settings, users, and the Central FileStore.
 To minimize the management tabs, click the arrow at the top right corner of the tabs area.

 For more information about each of the management tabs, see Management Tabs.

 When you are on the Inventory or Profiles tab, the left of the Console displays the navigation tree, which allows you to organize and navigate to folders in your organization.

 To minimize the folders, click the arrow at the top right corner of the folders area.
 For more information about using the navigation tree, see Managing Locations.

 The main area of the Console generally consists of panels that display information about your company.
 The panels display information related to the tab and folder that are currently selected.
-For information about using and modifying the panels displayed, see Panels.

 When you edit a profile, payload, device group, or folder properties, you enter Edit Mode.
 While you are using Edit Mode, the item you are editing is locked.
 While an item is locked, no other user is able to edit the configuration.
 Edit Lock has an automatic timeout, at which point you are prompted in order to continue editing.
 If you do not respond to the prompt within the time configured, then you cannot save your changes and the item becomes open for other users to edit.